A first-day ESL class activity: Writing ID cards

 -The teacher hands out fresh blank cards to each student.

--The aim of the exercise is for the first student to correctly write down all of the second student’s information on the ID card by asking ‘What is/are your….’ questions.
+-The exercise aims for the first student to correctly write down all of the second student’s information on the ID card by asking ‘What is/are your….’ questions.
 For example:

 What’s your first name?